UnknownHero/docker-compose-boilerplate/README.md

 For example: ``` cp -r src/example src/default ```

-Now you can don't write CONTEXT name always for shell scripts.
+Now you don't write CONTEXT name always for shell scripts.
 Enjoy!

 Also you can customize name of default CONTEXT.
 Just edit name in default.sh